tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-23-adding-svg-images-noun-project-help-files.md

 <img src="{{ "/images/samplerasterdiagram.png" | prepend: site.baseurl }}" alt="Sample raster graphic" />

+They look almost identical, really.
+But the vector graphic is slightly sharper.

-Try shrinking the browser size to a mobile device width.
-You'll see the vector image scale down nicely and remain crisp and readable at any size.
+For fun, try shrinking the browser size to a mobile device width.
+You'll see the images get smaller (not just cut off).

-BTW, to make image scale when you shrink your browser, add this to your stylesheet:
+By the way, to make image scale when you shrink your browser, add this to your stylesheet:

 ```css
 .yourContentArea img {